 Some headphone manufacturers subscribe to a “one size fits all” mentality.
 However, no two ears are the same shape, so no two earbuds can fit everyone comfortably.
 That’s why many modern headphones include multiple in-ear tips, but how do you know which one is best for you?

 The most effective way to find the right earbud tip for your Galaxy Buds 4 Pro is to use the Earbud Fit Test feature, which tells you if the tips you are using don’t fit your ears.
 If you’ve ever used the fit test feature on Apple AirPods, you probably know how it works.
 Start by opening the Settings menu on your Galaxy phone (or the Galaxy Wearable app on a non-Samsung Android device), then select your headphones at the top of the list.
-Scroll to Sound quality and effectsthen select Headphone fit test near the bottom of the menu.
+Scroll to Sound quality and effects, then select Headphone fit test near the bottom of the menu.
 Follow the on-screen instructions and let the feature play various sounds through the headphones.
-If any of the icons are red and say “Poor Fit”, replace the tips with another size.
+If any of the icons are red and show “Poor Fit”, replace the tips with a different size.
 Don’t be afraid to mix and match tips if necessary: the human body is rarely symmetrical.

 If you need to change the earbud tips, Samsung has provided easy-to-follow instructions.
-Start by rolling the cap upside down, then grip its base where it goes over the earbud itself.
+Start by rolling the cap upside down, then grip its base where it fits over the earbud.
 Pull gently to remove the tip.
 If you’re not careful, you could tear it.
 After choosing a new earbud tip, align the notch inside with the grooves on the earbud, then push the tip and earbud together until you hear a slight click.
 Now repeat the earphone fit test and see if any of the icons turn red.

 Protect your ears and safety

 Playing music or listening to your favorite podcast is a great way to keep your adrenaline flowing while exercising, but it can also be dangerous.
-You can’t exactly hear cars approaching when you listen to “Eye of the Tiger,” but earbuds like the Galaxy Buds 4 Pro have workarounds built in – albeit hidden.
+You can’t exactly hear approaching cars when you listen to “Eye of the Tiger,” but earbuds like the Galaxy Buds 4 Pro have built-in workarounds – albeit hidden.

 If you like to wear headphones in public, you should enable Automatic switching to ambient sound.
 This feature will let you listen to whatever you want under normal circumstances, but if the Galaxy Buds 4 Pro detects certain loud noises, including sirens, car horns, or people talking to you, it will activate Ambient mode so you can hear them better.
 To find this feature, open the Settings menu on a Galaxy device or the Galaxy Wearable app on a non-Samsung Android phone, then select your earbuds from the list.
-Next, choose Auto Switch to Ambient Sound, then enable either Voice detection Or Siren detectionaccording to your preferences.
+Next, choose Auto Switch to Ambient Sound, then enable either Voice detection or Siren detection, depending on your preferences.
 You can also enable Use ambient sound during calls if you don’t mind those outside noises interrupting you when you’re on the phone.

 The Galaxy Buds 4 Pro also have a setting that helps prevent unwanted volume spikes: think loud, annoying ads while you watch a YouTube video.
 While this helps keep things from suddenly getting too loud, it also does the opposite and makes unusually quiet parts of the media a little easier to hear.
 To enable this feature on a Samsung phone, open the Settings app and tap your earbuds upwards – or on a non-Samsung phone, open the Galaxy Wearable app and select the earbuds.
-From there, select Sound quality and effectsthen activate Volume normalization.
+From there, select Sound quality and effects, then activate Volume normalization.
 Now you no longer have to worry about these sounds damaging your hearing or surprising you.

 Adapt the sounds to your age and needs

-To activate Adapt the soundOpen the Settings menu on your Galaxy phone or the Galaxy Wearable app on your non-Samsung Android device, then select your headphones.
-From there, tap Sound quality and effectsthen turn on the toggle next to Adapt the sound.
-Finally, press the Adapt the sound send a text itself to open a submenu where you can choose a sound profile based on your age.
+To activate Adapt, open the Settings menu on your Galaxy phone or the Galaxy Wearable app on your non-Samsung Android device, then select your headphones.
+From there, tap Sound quality and effects, then turn on the toggle next to Adapt the sound.
+Finally, press Adapt the sound to send a text that opens a submenu where you can choose a sound profile based on your age.
 If you would like a custom profile, select Add a custom sound profile and follow the on-screen instructions.
 Once you press the To start ”, your phone and Galaxy Buds 4 Pro will perform a personalized hearing test to create a unique sound profile.
 While this feature may help, if you think you may have hearing loss, Galaxy Buds 4 Pro is not a substitute for a proper visit to an audiologist.

 Superior audio quality

 If you own a Samsung phone like the Galaxy S26, there are several options in your phone’s settings that can improve your audio experience.
 For example, if you want lossless audio, open your phone’s Settings app, then tap the name you gave your headphones.
-Then tap Sound quality and effectsfollowed by Advanced quality optionsthen activate Very high quality audio (UHQ).
+Then tap Sound quality and effects, followed by Advanced quality options, then activate Very high quality audio (UHQ).
 However, while this setting provides the best sound the Galaxy Buds 4 Pro can offer, note that it may cause audio lag.

 Another phone feature worth enabling to improve sound on your Galaxy Buds 4 Pro is Dolby Atmos – yes, Dolby Atmos is available on Bluetooth headphones and speakers.
 To enable it on a Galaxy phone, go to Settings > Sounds & Vibration > Sound quality & effects and activate the Dolby Atmos option.
 The process is similar for other Android phones, but if you can’t find the option, look in your Settings menu for the word “Atmos.”